sav-che/TL-2/Authors/Delponte, Giovanni Battista {std. Delponte} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 192](https://www.biodiversitylibrary.org/item/103833#page/204/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 192](https://www.biodiversitylibrary.org/page/33259238) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Delponte, Giovanni Battista {std.
 Delponte}|first entry]] for this author

 ### Author

 \* Delponte, Giovanni Battista (1812-1884), Italian botanist, born at Mombaruzzo, Piemont 2 Aug 1812, studied medicine at Torino, ib. dr. phil.
-1832, repetitor for medical studies, 1839-1841 as assistant, latin thesis to become teacher 1841, substitute for Moris 1848-1869, took the place of Moris 1869-1879, died 19 Mai 1884 at Mombaruzzo. (*Delponte*).
+1832, repetitor for medical studies, 1839-1841 as assistant, latin thesis to become teacher 1841, substitute for Moris 1848-1869, took the place of Moris 1869-1879, died 19 Mai 1884 at Mombaruzzo.
+**Abbreviated name**: *Delponte*

 #### Herbarium and types